alefesouza/frontend-challenge/README.md

 This is my resolution for the [GetNinjas frontend-challenge](https://github.com/getninjas/frontend-challenge), it gets data from a Node.js server and render the form fields on the DOM without any lib.

+You can test it live [on this link](https://getninjas-frontend-challenge.herokuapp.com).

 I really like the most recent EcmaScript features, so this project runs on the most recent browser versions (probably not Safari hahaha), but I left a Babel configuration on Gulp with task to minify the HTML, CSS and JS files to the dist/ folder, the resulting files will work on older browser too.

 To start it just run: